Dashboard

 Overview

-Managers land on Overview and get the information they need in one location.
-Currency balances sit up top so planning starts with reality.
-Status tiles provide clear categories — Awaiting Funding, Scheduled Payouts, Unpayable Creators — and each tile opens the exact filtered list you need.
-Recent Payout History mirrors the same columns you see elsewhere, so drilling down feels fluid and consistent.
-The Add Funds action is present where it’s needed, and launches a unified funding flow with fees and timelines spelled out before commitment.
+The Overview page provides all of the information brand managers need in one easy location.
+Currency balances are the first thing they see.
+Status tiles provide clear categories — Awaiting Funding, Scheduled Payouts, Unpayable Creators — and each tile opens a clear list filtered to each category.
+Recent Payout History mirrors the same columns seen elsewhere, so drilling down feels consistent.
+The Add Funds action is co-located with balances, launching a unified funding flow with fees and timelines spelled out before commitment.

 Approvals